 If your North Carolina veterans disability claim was denied by the VA, it’s likely because one of the following conditions was not met or validated.

-VA disability benefits are intended to offset costs that arise from injuries or illnesses that an individual incurred because their military service put them at risk.
+VA disability benefits help to offset costs that arise from injuries or illnesses that an individual incurred because their military service put them at risk.
 For their part, vets must reasonably argue a causal relationship between a new or aggravated health condition and their service.

 When there is a known health risk associated with a particular job or circumstance, the VA makes it easier for vets with the presumptive condition to show a service connection.

-That said, the VA processed 2 million disability claims in 2023, and sometimes they get it wrong, too.
+That said, the VA processed 2 million disability claims in 2023.
+Sometimes they get it wrong, too.
 Regardless of why the VA denied your claim, your next attempt can benefit from the informed perspective of a North Carolina veteran disability benefits denial lawyer.

 How you choose to appeal the VA’s decision can impact your wait time, as well as the likelihood of a successful resolution.
 VA-accredited veterans disability appeals attorneys can advise you on the most suitable choice based on your personal priorities.

-If you are a North Carolina vet who received a denial before February 2019, you can file a Legacy Appeal.
+If you are a North Carolina vet and the VA denied you before February 2019, then you can file a Legacy Appeal.
 When you submit a Notice of Disagreement, you need to indicate whether you partially agree with the VA’s denial or completely disagree.

 After that, you can pursue an appeal with a regional VA office in North Carolina and potentially take your claim in front of a judge on the Board of Veterans Appeals.

 For more recent claims, the VA appeals process looks a little different.
-North Carolina veterans can go straight to the Board, file a Supplemental Claim to provide new evidence that strengthens their claim, or a Higher-level Review to dispute the basis of a VA decision.
+North Carolina veterans can go straight to the Board.
+They can also file a Supplemental Claim to provide new evidence that strengthens their claim, or a Higher-level Review to dispute the basis of a VA decision.

 In addition to a significant active-duty presence, North Carolina claims more than 630,000 veterans as residents.
 Nearly 7.5% of North Carolina’s current adult population served in the military at one time.
 Below, we note a few valuable resources for North Carolina veterans.

-Take a look at the information the NC Department of Military & Veteran’s Affairs provides to learn more about the state and federal benefits you may be entitled to.
+Take a look at the information the NC Department of Military & Veteran’s Affairs provides.
+You can learn more about the state and federal benefits you may qualify for.

-There is a regional benefits office located in Winston-Salem for veterans to seek assistance when it comes to their VA benefits.
+There is a regional benefits office located in Winston-Salem for veterans to seek assistance with their VA benefits.
 Explore below as well as other helpful resources:

 We are proud to be trusted by North Carolina veterans.
 As our clients will tell you, we will go the extra mile to help veterans get the disability benefits they have coming.
 Give us a call at (855) 434-2492 or fill out our online contact form to schedule a free consultation.